southwick-associates/salic/R/README.md

 ## 2. License-History

 The primary function (make_lic_history) takes standardized data as input.
-It produces license history tables for specified permissions (e.g., fish, hunt, all_sports), which include 1 row per customer per year a license is held (annual, multi-year, or otherwise).
+It produces license history tables for specified permissions (e.g., fish), which include 1 row per customer per year a license is held (annual, multi-year, or otherwise).
 Additional variables (R3, lapse) can also be added for identifying customer dynamics over time.

 ## 3. Dashboard